cyanicain/Weekly-Folio/exercises.md

 The type of writing I do revolves around a combination of poetry and short fiction.
 It’s almost long-form prose that crafts a narrative through thousands of words.
 It probably awfully pretentious and then frustratingly complex, but I want every line in my shorties to feel like poetry.

 The techniques I've utilised most are simply word doc and google docs, however I have utilized a video editing software, 'Final Cut Pro' to create poetry in the form of video art.
 I've done this to create a more immersive experience to the 'experiencer' rather than the 'reader' of my work.
 Video art poetry can incorporate sound and visuals rather than just words, compared to tradition print poetry.

+DEFINING ELECTRONIC LIITERATURE -